oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

     Data files updated to 20220602 from 20220516
     ```

-3. To query the metadata updates applied:
+3. To query all the metadata and framework updates applied:

     ```
     <copy>